 Coordinated by the Department of Volunteer Services, volunteer feeders have been trained by Nursing Educators, Food and Nutrition professionals and Geriatric physicians to assist with feeding patients who are incapacitated.
 They make breakfast, lunch and dinner rounds on designated units, working closely with the nurse managers to identify patients in need.

-These volunteers welcome patients into the hospital.
+These volunteers welcome patients into the hospital and at the Cancer Center.
 Working as members of a patient care team under the direction of nursing staff, hospitality volunteers are responsible for making continuous patient rounds on assigned nursing units.
 They provide supplemental non-medical services such as procuring pillows and blankets, arranging for phone and television service, distributing amenities, serving snacks, purchasing necessary items from the gift shop, and communicating patients’ needs and concerns to appropriate staff.

 Nearly 50% of the residents in the communities we serve are foreign born, and in an effort to best serve our patients the Department of Volunteer Services established an Interpreters Training Program.
 Founded in 1997, this program recruits bilingual volunteers and trains them in simultaneous interpreting techniques, medical terminology, code of ethics and other areas critical to providing quality interpreter services.
 Upon successful completion of the training, volunteer interpreters are assigned to Ambulatory Health Services, Emergency Department and nursing units.
 Our volunteer interpreters speak different foreign languages including Spanish, Russian, Chinese (both Mandarin and Cantonese), Yiddish, Hebrew, Polish, Italian, Arabic, Hindi, Urdu and others.
 More than 45 languages are represented among Maimonides volunteers.